 Ceiling lights - flush mount or recessed - brighten the entire room evenly.
 Whether you have a school-going kid or a baby, this type of lighting provides the type of illumination you need to perform practical tasks - getting your little one ready in the morning, changing diapers, cleaning the room, etc.

-Tip: Install smart ceiling lights that provide cool to warm shades of light and can be controlled using a wireless dimmer switch, a smartphone app and voice assistants.
+Tip: Install smart ceiling lights that provide cool to warm shades of light and can be controlled using a wireless dimmer switch, a smartphone app or even smart home and voice assistants.
 See the range of smart ceiling lights from Philips Hue.

 Table or desk lamps are suitable to help your child focus on their homework.
 Let your child pick the table lamp for his or her bedroom.
 You can make this easier by pre-selecting several options and then letting your child make the final choice.